 This quarter, we'll be having several Zoom meeting sessions as a way of communicating "in person" as well as through the online discussion forums.
 These sessions will be a great way to talk about the readings and pose questions and comments in live format, and get some face time with your instructor!
-Please attend at least two of the sessions.
+Attendance is optional.

 We'll be holding them on different dates and times.